guildxyz/nft-reward-factory/docs/contracts/token/SoulboundERC721.md

 Allowance and transfer-related functions are disabled.

-Inheriting from upgradaeable contracts here - even though we're using it in a non-upgradeable way, we still want it to be initializable
+Inheriting from upgradeable contracts here - even though we're using it in a non-upgradeable way, we still want it to be initializable

 ## Functions